(Local) Iris Dataset

 This example will build out features and train a simple logistic regression to classify flowers.
 We will use the Iris data set to this purpose.
 We will highlight how StreamSQL can be used locally.
 The local version will store and process all data on the machine it is run on.

-The Iris dataset can be found here.
+The Iris dataset can be found .
 It contains 150 rows in a CSV with five columns.
-The columns are: sepal length,
+The columns are: sepal length, sepal width, petal length,pedal width, and species.
+The four length and width columns are numerical, whereas the species column is a categorical string with three possible values: setosa, versicolor, and virginica.

 pip install streamsql